 Preservation Durham established the Historic Plaque Program in 2001 to encourage the preservation of Durham’s historic resources and to educate the public about the community’s heritage.

-Residential plaques measure 10" x 14" and list the historic name of the home and its date of construction for a cost of $375; commercial and institutional plaques, which include more information about the history of the site in a slightly larger format, cost $475.
+Residential plaques measure 10″ x 14″ and list the historic name of the home and its date of construction.
 All plaques are cast in solid bronze and feature the original Historic Preservation Society of Durham logo.
 Plaques remain the property of Preservation Durham, and will be removed if the historical integrity of the structure is damaged.
 Pricing for plaques are as follows: $475 for 10.25″ x 14.5” and $625 for 12″ x 17.75”.

 A structure must be at least 70 years old and its history must be thoroughly documented before it will be considered for a plaque or marker.
 We will help building owners who are researching their properties as much as we can, but we require that the majority of the application be completed before asking for assistance from the Historic Plaque Review Committee; many people who purchase Historic Plaques elect to hire a private consultant to assist with the application, and we are happy to provide recommendations for this service.